cameronmathis/Pong/README.md

 	$ ./pong.sh clean

-This will remove the pong.out file.
+This will remove the pong.out file. </br></br>
+In order to quit the game, simply press q.
+If the game is quit another way then the terminal will need to be reloaded to regain functionality.

 ## Features
 Implemented: